SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 - There is no guarantee that a `put` operation will happen successfully because it may be rejected by the `AdmissionPolicy` as described in the section [Admission and eviction policy](#admission-and-eviction-policy)
 - All the write operations are processed at a later point in time

-The solution to both these points lie in providing the right feedback to the clients. `Cached` provides [CommandAcknowledgementHandle](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/acknowledgement.rs) as an abstraction that implements the [Future](https://doc.rust-lang.org/std/future/trait.Future.html) trait.
+The solution to both these points lies in providing the right feedback to the clients. **CacheD** provides [CommandAcknowledgementHandle](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/acknowledgement.rs) as an abstraction that implements the [Future](https://doc.rust-lang.org/std/future/trait.Future.html) trait.
 Every write operation is returned an instance of [CommandSendResult](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/command_executor.rs) that wraps
 `CommandAcknowledgement` which provides a `handle()` method to return a `CommandAcknowledgementHandle` to the clients.